NarayanMahadevan/MakeTechEz/Tutorial_Three/Tutorial_Three.md

 		double volume() {return 1.2 * height * width * length; }
 };
 ```
 Now when a gondalaCar class object uses its volume functions, it will use the volume function its its class, not the one in box class.

 <a name="Design"/>
 ###Designing Classes and Class Hierarchies
 There are several principles on how to design classes and class hierarchies.
-1.Explicit-representation principle-Whenever there is a natural catogory that your program needs to work, there should be a class that corresponds to that category
+1.Explicit-representation principle-Whenever there is a natural catogory that your program needs to work, there should be a class that corresponds to that category.
-	Example:In the above program, there are natural catagories corresponding to the various sort of cars and containers
+	Example:In the above program, there are natural catagories corresponding to the various sort of cars and containers.
 2.No-duplication principle-Variables and functions should be distributed among class definitions to make sure there is no duplication of identical code.
 	Example:In the abomve program, length, width, and height are member variables and the volume member function are in the box class not in the boxCar oand gondolaCar classes.
 3.Look-it-up principle-A program should look up a frequently needed answer, rather then computing that answer.
 4.Keep-it-simple principle-If a program or function becomes to complex, break it into smaller functions so it is easier to debug and maintain.
 5.Modularity principle-Dvide large programs into logically coherent modules, each of which occupies its own file.